Underpinning the design of our economic system is a narrative.

 He even talks of a battle with nature, forgetting that, if he won the battle, he would find himself on the losing side.”

-And the very qualities that have been crucial for our evolution: kindness, compassion, cooperation, empathy, diversity, creativity, care and responsibility, are seen as soft, weak – inhibitors to success.
+And the very qualities that we now know have been crucial for our evolution: kindness, compassion, cooperation, empathy, diversity, care and humility, are seen as soft, weak – inhibitors to success.

-Guided by this narrative, we have designed our economy with extractive production processes and disposable consumption behaviours.
+Guided by this narrative, we have designed an economy that runs on extractive production processes and disposable consumption behaviours.